-Calculators Recycle with E-Waste See Alternatives Illegal in Garbage or Drains Find out how to recycle e-waste Never Throw in the Trash Calculators contain metals that are toxic to the environment when they’re not properly processed, so don’t throw them in the trash.
+Calculators Alternative ways to recycle Illegal in Garbage or Drains Recycle With E-Waste Never Throw in the Trash Calculators contain metals that are hazardous if disposed of improperly, so don’t throw them in the trash.
 Alternative Ways to Recycle Trade In Your Calculator for Cash As long as your calculator still works, you can sell it to sellyourcalculators.com or cash4calcs.com.
 Not only do you get cash, but your calculator gets reused and you keep one more piece of e-waste out of the landfill.
 Best Buy's Electronics and Appliances Recycling Program Best Buy will recycle calculators and many other home electronics for free.
 They also offer a trade-in program for more desired electronics.
 They accept up to three items per day from each household.
 Find a location.
 Staples' Take Back Program Staples offers free, in-store recycling for unwanted electronics, including desktop computers, tablets, monitors, printers and other electronics.
 Locate your nearest Staples.
 Ways to Reduce Use Your Smartphone’s Calculator If you have a smartphone, consider the calculator application for basic arithmetic instead of buying another calculator.
 Most computers also come with a simple calculator, and you can download graphing applications for free.